Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: We need your help.
 There might be a chance we could fix everything.

-THOR: What, like the cable? [burps] Cause that's been driving me bananas for wee
+THOR: What, like the cable? [burps] Cause that's been driving me bananas for week